Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 What is the History of AI?

 Artificial intelligence has a long and fascinating history, dating back to the 1950s.
 Early AI projects aimed to create machines capable of human-like thinking and reasoning, but progress was slow.
 It wasn’t until the 1980s and 1990s, with advancements in computer hardware and software, that AI experienced a resurgence.
-Researchers began focusing on specialized forms of AI like machine learning and natural language processing in their AI research, solving specific problems and tasks.
+Researchers began focusing on specialized forms of AI, such as machine learning and natural language processing, in their AI research, solving specific problems and tasks.

 Today, AI is more advanced than ever before.
 Breakthroughs in deep learning and neural network have propelled rapid progress in AI development.
 From virtual assistants like Siri and Alexa to self-driving cars and facial recognition technology, AI is reshaping our relationship with technology and each other.